Lakendary/blog-jaderickerts/_data/blog/2020-08-20-portfolio-watch.md

 ![My Portfolio](/assets/Annotation 2020-08-21 075236.jpg "My portfolio 21 August 2020")

 Last week my portfolio showed a growth of 6.51% but this week its at 4.28%.
 I'm not stressed at all.
-It looks like the whole market wasn't doing to great.
+It looks like the whole market wasn't doing too great.
 Lots of red everywhere.
 Since I'm looking for growth, I'm not worried, for now.
 But I randomly picked one or two stocks and the others I got some tips from friends I trust.
 This will change the more I learn about investments.

 Next week I'm getting paid, so it means I can invest in the market.
 I'll review some ETFs next week.
 I already have an idea on which ones I want to buy.
 However, I'll look at the EPS, P/E and any new ratio I chose to learn next week.